In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

 Capstan and Turret Lathe

-A capstan and turret lathe is used to manufacture any number of identical workpieces in the less time.
+A capstan and turret lathe is used to manufacture any number of identical workpieces in less time.
 These lathes are the development of engine lathes.
 For the first time in 1860, Pratt and Whitney developed the capstan lathe.

 The capstan and turret lathe consists of: